Nikodermus/frontend-code-challenge/README.md

 # Front-end Code Challenge - React Native

 This is a boilerplate for a code-challenge meant for Front-end engineers using React as library tool for development.
 It includes all necessary layouts and styles, so your work is to focus on the development of the app.
+Please fork this repository to your own account.

 ### For other technologies